bywatersolutions/cerulean/README.md

 Extract data from a MARC record, either at the biblio or item level (if you provide a tag number)

 ## SimpleXML Extractor ##
 An alternate XML Extractor implementation.
-Provides full XPath querying, at the cost of loading the entire XML file into memory.
+Provides full XPath querying, at the cost of loading the entire XML file into memory

 ## GET Extractor ##
 Fetch data from a RESTful endpoint.